RGBT Salient Object Detection: A Large-scale Dataset and Benchmark

-Compared with the thermal infrared camera, depth imaging has the limitation that the objects with the same distance to the camera have same gray level, which is a obvious weakness of RGBD SOD.
-In addition, RGB imaging is usually influenced by the various bad illuminations or weathers.
-To avoid the above problems, more and more researches focus on the adopting RGB and thermal infrared image together.
+Compared with the thermal infrared camera, depth imaging has the limitation that the objects with the same distance to the camera have the same gray level, which is an obvious weakness of depth images.
+In addition, RGB imaging is usually influenced by various illuminations or bad weathers.
+To avoid the above problems, more and more researches focus on how to fuse RGB and thermal infrared images, and take full advantages of complementary advantages to discover common conspicuous objects in both modalities.
 For example, Wang et al.~\cite{Wang0MZTL18} propose a multi-task manifold ranking algorithm for RGBT image saliency detection, and at the same time build up an unified RGBT image dataset.
-Tu et al.~\cite{abs-1905-06741} propose an effective RGBT saliency detection method by taking superpixels as graph nodes, moreover, they use hierarchical deep features to learn the graph affinity and node saliency in a unified optimization framework.
-With this benchmark~\cite{Wang0MZTL18}, Tang et al.~\cite{tang2019rgbt} propose a novel approach based on a cooperative ranking algorithm for RGBT SOD, they introduce a weight for each modality to describe the reliability and design an efficient solver to solve multiple subproblems.
-All of the above methods are based on traditional methods or deep features, and time-consuming.
-We are the first end-to-end deep network for RGBT salient object detection.
+Tu et al.~\cite{abs-1905-06741} propose an effective RGBT saliency detection method by taking superpixels as graph nodes, moreover, they use hierarchical deep features to learn the graph affinity and the node saliency in a unified optimization framework.
+With this benchmark~\cite{Wang0MZTL18}, Tang et al.~\cite{tang2019rgbt} propose a novel approach based on a cooperative ranking algorithm for RGBT salient object detection, they introduce a weight for each modality to describe the reliability and design an efficient solver for multiple subproblems.
+All of the above methods are based on traditional methods, and time-consuming.
+Therefore, we propose an end-to-end deep network for RGBT salient object detection.